reactabular/searchtabular/README.md

 import * as Table from 'reactabular-table';
 import * as resolve from 'table-resolver';
 import * as search from 'searchtabular';
-import {CustomField, CustomSelect} from './path/to/your/component';
+import { CustomField, CustomSelect } from './path/to/your/component';
 */

 class SearchTable extends React.Component {